-Wet reckless charges are used as a plea bargain between the prosecution and your Vista DUI attorney in those cases in which someone is driving with a low blood alcohol concentration, sometimes exceeding .08.
-Essentially, a wet reckless simply means that you were driving recklessly by using alcohol or some other mind-altering substances.
-Interestingly, you cannot be arrested for a wet reckless, the officer can only arrest you if she believes you were operating a vehicle under the influence and, thus, qualify for a DUI.
+Wet reckless charges are used as a plea bargain between the prosecution and your DUI attorney in those cases in which someone is driving with a low blood alcohol concentration, sometimes exceeding .08%.
+Essentially, a wet reckless simply means that you were driving recklessly by using alcohol or another other mind-altering substances.
+Interestingly, you cannot be arrested for a wet reckless.
+The officer can only arrest you if she believes you were operating a vehicle under the influence and, thus, qualify for a DUI.

 Wet reckless charges offer you a number of benefits over drunk driving charges.
 For one, the maximum sentence for a wet reckless charge is only 90 days in jail, so even if they throw the book at you, it’s still a shorter sentence than the six month maximum of a first time DUI.
 Next, the probation on a wet reckless is three years versus the standard five years for a DUI.
 It does carry a much smaller fine as well.

-If you are charged with a DUI, the right Vista drunk driving attorney may be able to help you get the charge reduced to a wet reckless.
+If you are charged with a DUI, the right drunk driving attorney may be able to help you get the charge reduced to a wet reckless.
 Please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation to discuss your case.

 Creative Commons Image by Thomas Quine